awmckinley/config/modules/ft.swift/README.md

 # Swift Programming

-> [!ABSTRACT] Blurb
-> A general-purpose programming language that’s approachable for newcomers and powerful for experts.
+A general-purpose programming language that’s approachable for newcomers and powerful for experts.